icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 This time me and Jerome were talking about native chickens, how the Inasal is made, and all of it's secret behind it.
 It's a pleasing story to hear especially when you are hungry.

+North Cotobato and Bacolod.
+Two places that I haven't visit yet but now have reason to check their place out.
+I wouldnt' know this information if acted like a horse with blinders in my eye.
+I just talk to these stranges and suddenly they became my friends.
+We might do business together or not.
+It does not really matter.
+What matters is my perception in life is larger and better due to meeting new and interting individuals.

+So, let me ask this question again....
+When is the last time you talked to a stranger?